 We follow equal opportunities guidance which guarantees that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.

-Our School is dedicated to preparing students for their adult life beyond the formal examined curriculum and ensuring that it promotes and reinforces British values to all its students.
-Here is our we link our School Values to our British Values...
+Our School is dedicated to preparing students for their adult life beyond the formal examined curriculum and ensuring that it promotes and reinforces British values to all its students through PSHE, assemblies and the wider curriculum .
+Here is our link our School Values to our British Values...

 The Government emphasises that schools are required to ensure that key ‘British Values’ are taught in all UK schools.
 The government set out its definition of British values in the 2011 Prevent Strategy.

 The five British Values are: